Did the Neurons Read your Book? Document-level Membership Inference for Large Language Models: Experimental setup

 \subsubsection{Academic papers (ArXiv)}

 We use academic papers as posted on the online research-sharing platform ArXiv.
-In line with prior work training language models on academic papers~\cite{lewkowycz2022solving}, RedPajama-Data includes the raw LaTeX text after removing the bibliography, the comments and everything before the occurrence of the first section.
+In line with prior work training LLMs on academic papers~\cite{lewkowycz2022solving}, RedPajama-Data includes the raw LaTeX text after removing the bibliography, the comments and everything before the occurrence of the first section.

-\paragraph{\textbf{Members $D_{\text{M}}$.}} As RedPajama-Data includes the preprocessed LaTeX text from ArXiv papers, we download documents that were part of the training dataset using their instructions~\footnote{\url{https://huggingface.co/datasets/togethercomputer/RedPajama-Data-1T}}.
+\textbf{Members $D_{\text{M}}$.} As RedPajama-Data includes the preprocessed LaTeX text from ArXiv papers, we download documents that were part of the training dataset using their instructions~\footnote{\href{https://huggingface.co/datasets/togethercomputer/RedPajama-Data-1T}{Hugging Face RedPajama Documentation}}.
 This leads to approximately 1.5 million ArXiv papers to be considered as members of the training dataset.

-\paragraph{\textbf{Non-members $D_{\text{NM}}$.}} The Github repository of RedPajama-Data~\cite{together2023redpajama} also provides instructions on how to download academic papers from ArXiv directly.
+\textbf{Non-members $D_{\text{NM}}$.} The Github repository of RedPajama-Data~\cite{together2023redpajama} also provides instructions on how to download academic papers from ArXiv directly.
 ArXiv maintainers host an Amazon S3 bucket containing all source LaTeX files, which gets updated on a monthly basis and can be retrieved at a moderate charge~\footnote{\url{https://info.arxiv.org/help/bulk_data_s3.html}}.
 The data is grouped by the month on which the first version of the document has been added to ArXiv.
 From RedPajama-Data, we found that the last month that had been included in the training dataset was February 2023, which allows us to download all academic papers uploaded on ArXiv from March 2023 and use them as non-members.
 After applying the same preprocessing recipe as for the members, our non-member dataset of ArXiv paper eventually consists of around 155 thousand documents.